jrjoacir/require-smasher/README.md

 # RequireSmasher

+This project was born just to solve a problem: require ruby files recursively in a directory.
+However it grew up and learned to solve other simple problems:

+- require ruby files recursively in a directories and its sub-directories
+- require ruby files recursively in a list of directories and its sub-directories
+- require a gem
+- require a list of gems

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/require_smasher`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem